Slowdeb/Tryhackme/Mustacchio.md

 Difficulty: Hard

-Overview: In this room enumeration is very important, searching for subdomains, modify an exploit to take advantage of a chat program has well a MongoDb web interface.
-Find and crack hashes to compromise a Bolt CMS server till we privesc to root through cap_setuid+ep capabilities.

-xxe enumeration privesc web
+Overview: In this room we will exploit and XXE vulnerability in a web application, modify the exploit to gather important information.
+Crack encrytions, to access the machine And finally privesc to root by hijacking the PATH of an SUID binary.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------